-Favorite Fun Flower Facts about the flowers you love!
+Check out these favorite fun flower facts about the flowers you love to grow!
 Use these favorite fun flower facts to impress your friends with these handy little tidbits about the most popular spring- and summer-blooming flowers!

 We expect to add add to this list periodically, so check back to see what we’ve added.
 And if you have a favorite flower that you would like to see featured, let us know in the comments below.
 Let’s spread the word about these fascinating garden favorites!
-Did you know…
+Flowering plants are widely available at local garden centers.
+Did you know you can also buy garden plants online?
+Check out Nature Hills Nursery, the largest online plant nursery company.
+Also check out the Flowering Plants on Amazon.

 Favorite Fun Flower Facts About Roses